streamlink/streamlink/docs/issues.rst

 Enable caching in your player
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default most players do not cache the data they receieve from Livestreamer.
+By default most players do not cache the data they receive from Livestreamer.
-Caching can reduce the amount of buffering you run into because the player will have some breathing room between receving the data and playing it.
+Caching can reduce the amount of buffering you run into because the player will have some breathing room between receiving the data and playing it.

 ============= ======================== ======================================
 Player        Parameter                Note